 The cold spot may originate at one small location on your body or may involve the entire body, or any variation thereof.

 These types of symptoms may come and go quickly, may come and last longer than you think they should, may also be followed by an escalation of other symptoms, or may even precede an escalation of fear, worry, an episode of high anxiety, or even panic.

-NOTE: There are direct physiological and psychological reasons why anxiety symptoms occur.
-The Recovery Support area of our website contains detailed information about common anxiety symptoms including what they are, why they occur, and what you can do to eliminate them.
+There are direct physiological and psychological reasons why anxiety symptoms occur, including this one.
+The Recovery Support area of our website contains detailed information about common anxiety symptoms including what they are, why they occur, what you can do to eliminate them, and the percentage of anxiety disorder sufferers who experience them.
 It includes the anxiety symptom feeling cold.

 The combination of good self-help information and working with an experienced anxiety disorder coach, counselor, or therapist is the most effective way to address anxiety disorder and its many symptoms.
 Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
 Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.